 Step 5: FIE’s admissions staff will review your application immediately.
 Please note your application will not be considered complete until FIE receives a completed and signed Study Abroad Advisor Confirmation Form from your study abroad advisor This is needed in order to confirm your home institution's approval of your participation in the program.
 This form is sent directly by FIE's admissions officer to your study abroad advisor.

 Step 6: If you meet our admissions criteria and your participation is approved, FIE’s admissions staff will change your application status to Accepted and notify you via email.
-You will be required to log back to your application, read a list of important documents and confirm your commitment to the program
+You will be required to log back into your application, read a list of important documents and confirm your commitment to the program

 Step 7: Complete post-decision application materials